-The WHO published its 11th edition of its “International Classification of Diseases,” to which they added “gaming disorder.”
-To qualify as gaming disorder, the WHO states that a person must meet 3 major criteria:
+The WHO published its 11th edition of its “International Classification of Diseases,” to which they added a new one: Gaming Disorder.
+To qualify as having a ‘gaming disorder,’ the WHO states that a person’s behavior must meet 3 major criteria:

 - Gaming takes precedence over other activities, so much that a person often stops doing other things (like socializing or hobbies).